-If there’s one thing addicts know about recovery, it’s that getting sober is an ongoing process, one that comes with plenty of challenges and, for some, one or more relapses.
+If there’s one thing addicts know about recovery, it’s that getting sober is an ongoing process, one that comes with plenty of challenges and, for some, an addiction treatment relapse.
 It’s learning from those setbacks and using that knowledge and experience to avoid future relapses that make for a successful recovery.
 And it doesn’t hurt to keep in mind some sobriety and recovery quotes from other people who have been in your shoes.
 If you know someone in recovery who has relapsed and needs help getting back on track, called Best Drug Rehab today at our toll-free number to speak to a qualified and compassionate substance abuse counselor.